Nuclei-Software/npk-tflm/README.md

 4. Build and run application.

-   Assuming that run application on Nuclei nx900fd evalsoc.
+   Assuming that run application on nuclei evalsoc with nx900fd cpu.

    **run qemu (software emulation):**